Creating the tunnel on the secondary system

 - From the Local ID type list, select "Default local Certificate ID" and leave the Local ID value blank.
 Its value is automatically retrieved by the Smoothwall during the connection process.

 - Enter the external Remote IP or host name address of the primary system.
-Unlike the first tunnel specification, this can't be left blank.
+Unlike the first tunnel specification, this can't remain blank.
 The secondary system acts as the initiator of the connection.
 Therefore, it needs a destination IP address to make first contact.

 - Enter the Remote network on the primary system that the secondary system can access.
 This should be given in the IP address/network mask format and should correspond to an existing local network.
 For example, 192.168.10.0/255.255.255.0.